Consensus, FLP and Paxos

 Every copy of the variable is called a replica.
 The process of creating and updating replicas is called replication.

-In this new setup, getting a variable is simple: every node already has its own local replica of the variable, so to get the variable, just read the local replica like any other variable.
+In this new setup, getting a variable is simple: every node already has its own local replica of the variable, so to get the variable, just read to your local replica like any other variable.
 To set the variable, let’s use a broadcast protocol: the node that wants to update the variable sends a “set” RPC to every other node, and each other node in turn updates its local replica to reflect the update it just received:

 DIAGRAM